stefanoborini/stefanoborini.github.io/_posts/2020-02-24-why-r-is-the-new-perl.md

 So now I need to find why my environment does not have a function that I have no way of finding.

 # session is saved

+# Inconsistent case style

+R uses inconsistent case style in its base library all the time.
+Sometimes it uses '.' as a separator (e.g. is.null), sometimes it uses camelCase (e.g. modifyList) sometimes snakecase (e.g. check_tzones), sometimes all lowercase (e.g. debugonce, extendrange)

+# modifyList

+This function merges two lists, and does not modify any of the passed arguments.